-The Holy Cross Heritage Pilgrimage takes a spiritual, historical and theological journey through the life of Congregation of Holy Cross founder, Bl.
+The Holy Cross Heritage Pilgrimage takes a spiritual, historical, and theological journey through the life of Congregation of Holy Cross founder, Bl.
 Basil Moreau, C.S.C., and the origins and inspiration behind the Congregation and of the University of Notre Dame.
-The annual pilgrimage will be held the first week of June 2017 and will include visits to holy sites in LeMans, Chartres and Paris.
-The pilgrimage is designed to bring to life a deeper understanding of Moreau, Holy Cross and French Catholicism and is intended to cultivate a wider understanding of the Holy Cross charism within the Division of Student Affairs
+The annual pilgrimage will be held May 28 - June 3, 2018 and will include visits to holy sites in LeMans, Chartres, and Paris.
+The pilgrimage is designed to bring to life a deeper understanding of Moreau, Holy Cross, and French Catholicism and is intended to cultivate a wider understanding of the Holy Cross charism within the Division of Student Affairs

 Who can apply?

 Any Notre Dame employee within the Division of Student Affairs may apply.
-Up to 15 individuals will be selected for the pilgrimage.
-Exempt, non-exempt, full time and part time permanent employees of all faith backgrounds in the Division are eligible.
+Up to 15 individuals are selected for the pilgrimage each year.
+Exempt, non-exempt, full time, and part time permanent employees of all faith backgrounds in the Division are eligible.
 The hope is that the group will represent a diverse mix of employees from across the Division.